rwc3030/grant_finders_site_002/checklist_progress.md

       - [ ] Users can submit a question if it is not answered in the FAQs.
     - **Pending Issues:**
       - Task is now in progress.
+      - Issues identified during testing need to be addressed.

 ### Project Status
 - **Current Task:** FAQs Section is now in progress.